Are your candles made by hand?

 See here for my blog post on Why I don't use essential oils in soy wax candles

 Where are the trees planted for each candle sold?

-When you buy any full-sized candle from Pretty Frank, I’ll arrange for a tree to be planted in Australia.
+Right here in Australia!
 It was really important for me to plant somewhere close to home so we could be help to protect local biodiversity, while creating jobs, revitalising farming and stimulating tourism.

 Native trees are planted to create wildlife corridors and to help threatened native species.